-Accounting for bill of exchange starts when drawer draws a bill and drawee accepts it.
-Drawee returns the bill to the drawer after accepting.
-Now drawer is the holder of the bill and he can use this bill in the following different ways.
+Accounting for bills of exchange starts when the drawer draws a bill and the drawee accepts it.
+The drawee returns the bill to the drawer after accepting.
+Now, the drawer is the holder of the bill.

-The drawee is liable to meet his acceptance but sometimes he fails to do so and dishonors the bill.
+The drawee is liable to meet the drawer’s acceptance, but sometimes they fail to do so and dishonor the bill.

-Accounting for bill of exchange is consisted of journal entries and some ledger accounts in the books of drawer and drawee.
-It is better to learn about journal entries under each of the above cases, detailed accounting treatment will be discussed after that.
+Accounting for bills of exchange involves making journal entries and preparing ledger accounts in the books of the drawer and drawee.
+It is better to learn about journal entries under each of the above cases, after which a detailed accounting treatment will be given.

 1. When goods are sold and purchased

-3. If bill is honored on due date
+3. If the bill is honored on due date

-4. If bill is dishonored on due date
+4. If the bill is dishonored on due date

-6. If discounted bill is met on due date
+6. If the discounted bill is met on due date

-8. When bill is endorsee (Endorsee is the person to whom bill is endorsed)
+8. When the bill is endorsed (the endorsee is the person to whom the bill is endorsed)

-9. If endorsed bill is met on due date
+9. If the endorsed bill is met on due date

 11. When the bill is sent for collection